Rockies vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Rockies have posted a mark of 3-4.
+- In seven games as the underdog over the last 10 matchups, the Rockies have a record of 4-3.

 - In their last 10 matchups with a total posted by sportsbooks, the Rockies and their opponents are 4-6-0 when it comes to hitting the over.